vippsas/vipps-epayment-api/how-it-works/vipps-epayment-api-how-it-works-online.md

 If the payment was started on a desktop device the user will be sent to the Vipps landing page.
 The user confirms their number, and is prompted to log in to Vipps.

-If the payment was started from a mobile device, the app wil automatically switch over to Vipps.
+If the payment was started from a mobile device, the app will automatically switch over to Vipps.

 ![Vipps landing page](../images/vipps-ecom-step2.svg)

 ## 3. Confirm payment in Vipps

 The user receives a push notification on their phone.
 They log in to Vipps, and confirm the payment.
-The payment is reserved and the user gets a receipt of the successful payment
+The payment is reserved, and the user gets a receipt of the successful payment

 ![Confirm payment](../images/vipps-ecom-confirm2.png)